atauenis/prkiller-ng/Readme.md

 It is always resident in memory (when is added to autorun), opens immediately, very lightweight, marks unresponsive processes, displays information about CPU load, and may help you to reanimate even near frozen system.

-Original idea of this program is going to *Process Killer 1.4.2* by `__alex` ([http://alex-home-pg.nm.ru/](https://web.archive.org/web/20080112112920/http://alex-home-pg.nm.ru/)).
+Original idea of this program is inspired by *Process Killer 1.4.2* by `__alex` ([http://alex-home-pg.nm.ru/](https://web.archive.org/web/20080112112920/http://alex-home-pg.nm.ru/)).
 That program is great, but it is entirely abandoned by developer in 2005.
 So I have decided to made a new application, functionally identical to it, compatible with 64-bit systems.

 The New Generation version supports Windows 7/8.1/10/11 and all server versions.
 You will need [Microsoft .NET Desktop Runtime 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to run PrKillerNG.